OrgaNiUS/OrgaNiUS/api.md

 1. If successful, a JWT will be set in the cookies.
 2. Else, a HTTP Bad Request Status followed by an error message.

+### Refresh JWT

+GET "/refresh-jwt" request

+Refreshes the JWT such that the token expires 10 minutes from the time this request is made.
+This is useful to prevent the user from being logged out due to inactivity.

+Input: Nothing

+Output: No output if successful (except status code of 200), else, error message in "error" field.

 ### Logout

 DELETE "/logout" request